WolfgangMehner/vim-plugins/lua-support/README.md

 - Adapt for running under Neovim more smoothly.
 - Add output method 'terminal' for running scripts in a terminal window (requires +terminal).
+- Rename output methods 'vim-io' to 'cmd-line', and 'vim-qf' to 'quickfix', for more consistency (old settings will still work).
 - The templates which are inserted into new files as file skeletons can be specified in the templates library, via the property:
     `Lua::FileSkeleton::Script`